maurosoria/dirsearch/README.md

 ----
 ### Threads
-The threads number (**-t | --threads**) reflects the number of separated brute force processes.
-And so the bigger the threads number is, the faster dirsearch runs.
+The thread number (**-t | --threads**) reflects the number of separated brute force processes.
+And so the bigger the thread number is, the faster dirsearch runs.
 By default, the number of threads is 30, but you can increase it if you want to speed up the progress.

 In spite of that, the speed still depends a lot on the response time of the server.
 And as a warning, we advise you to keep the threads number not too big because it can cause DoS.